 What about Georgia?
-Georgia scores 0.31 goals less than a team of medium strength; however, according to the actual data, while taking into consideration wealth, size and interest of the country, Georgia should score 0.62 goals less than the team of medium size.
+Georgia scores 0.31 goals less than a team of medium strength; however, according to the actual data, while taking into consideration the wealth, size, and interest of the country, Georgia should score 0.62 goals less than the team of medium size.
 Sadly, the data suggests that Georgia already performs above its very low potential (Georgia overachieves its potential).
-Therefore, based on the outcome of the economic model, the failure of Georgia’s football team is not about underemployment of the country’s socio-economic resources for football, but lack of resources themselves (poverty, small population, less experience, and lack of sport interest do not let youngsters reveal their talents).
+Therefore, based on the outcome of the economic model, the failure of Georgia’s football team is not about underemployment of the country’s socio-economic resources for football, but lack of resources themselves (poverty, small population, less experienced, and lack of sports interest do not let youngsters reveal their talents).

 1 This is the first World Cup to be held in Eastern Europe, the eleventh time that it has been held in Europe, and the first time the tournament takes place on two continents – Europe and Asia.

 2 “Meme is an image, video, piece of text, etc., typically humorous in nature, that is copied and spread rapidly by Internet users, often with slight variations” – Oxford Dictionary.